 Patients who visit the Dr Lanzer Clinic can count on the decades of experience of Dr Daniel Lanzer.
-He also aims to keep any scarring hidden from an areola corrective surgery; this by using advanced surgical techniques and placing the scar in a less obvious location.
-Therefore, the experience and know-how of your cosmetic surgeon can make a huge difference for your overall surgery experience.
+He also aims to keep any scarring hidden from an areola corrective surgery; by using advanced surgical techniques and placing the scar in a less obvious location.
+Therefore, the experience and know-how of your cosmetic surgery can make a huge difference in your overall surgery experience.

 Discover Areola Corrective Surgery Advantages!

 An increasingly large amount of female patients now opt for Areola Corrective Surgery.
 To get a better idea about the results that could be obtained from areola corrective surgery, please speak to your cosmetic surgery during your consultation.

 If you’re looking to having this treatment done, get a free no-obligation consultation with Dr Lanzer.

 What Are The Complications Connected To Areola Corrective Surgery?

 Like all cosmetic surgery procedures, areola corrective surgery is accompanied by some risks.
 Even though cosmetic surgeries will take all possible measures to reduce the chances of complications, problems during or after the surgery cannot be eliminated completely.
 Therefore, it is essential for patients to be informed about the accompanying risks before the procedure is executed.

 Possible complications of areola corrective surgery include bleeding, infection, nerve damage, temporary or more long-term numbness, loss of sensation and scarring.
 We do need to mention that most women maintain the ability to breastfeed after areola corrective surgery, but there could be a possibility that breastfeeding is hindered because of the surgery.
 Therefore, most surgeons will recommend having this procedure after having children.